 To learn more, please contact Gaea at:

-Rhiannon's integrative approach includes psychodynamic, somatic, neuroscience, social justice, dialectical, and trauma-informed perspectives.
+Rhiannon's integrative approach includes addiction counseling, psychodynamic/contemporary psychoanalytic psychotherapy, dialectical behavior therapy, and relational, contemplative, and trauma-informed perspectives.
 She also calls on her 20-year daily practice and career as a yoga therapist in employing the evidence-based therapy of yoga to catalyze psychophysiological transformation.
-She holds a master's degree in Integral Counseling Psychology from the California Institute of Integral Studies.
+She holds a master's degree in Integral Counseling Psychology from the California Institute of Integral Studies as well as a master's degree in Performance Studies from New York University.

 To learn more, please contact Rhiannon at: